Woody Johnson: New York Jets

-In January 2000, Johnson purchased the New York Jets for $635 million, at the time the third-highest price for a professional sports team and the highest for a New York professional sports team.
-Johnson outbid the offer of $612 million placed by Charles Dolan, the owner of the Madison Square Garden, New York Knicks, and New York Rangers.
-Forbes valued the team at $3.2 billion as of September 2019.
+In January 2000, Woody Johnson purchased the New York Jets from the estate of Leon Hess for $635 million.
+At the time, it the third-highest price ever paid for a professional sports team, and the highest for a New York professional sports team.
+As of December of 2024, Forbes estimated the value of the team at $6.9 billion.